nasa/isaac/dense_map/geometry_mapper/readme.md

     /gnc/ekf

-and the sci cam image data at:
+The tool will read the configuration options from:

+    $ISAAC_WS/src/isaac/config/dense_map/streaming_mapper.config

+which specifies the camera image to texture.
+The image topic must be set, which, for ``sci_cam`` is normally

     /hw/cam_sci/compressed

+while for other ``haz_cam`` is:

+   /hw/depth_haz/extended/amplitude_int

+and for other cameras, such as ``nav_cam``, etc., it is of form:

+    /hw/cam_nav

+For the sci cam, it also expects image exposure data on the topic:

     /hw/sci_cam_exif

-It will publish the the texture on the topics:
+while this is not needed for other cameras.
+The streaming mapper will publish several topics having texture information, which for ``sci_cam`` are:

     /ism/sci_cam/img
     /ism/sci_cam/obj
     /ism/sci_cam/mtl

-(when the texture type is sci_cam, and this is customizable, see below).
+and an analogous convention is followed for other cameras.

+In order for the the streaming mapper to produce texture it should receive input information with its needed topics, either from a bag or from the robot in real time.

 The header.stamp value for each published message will be the same as the header.stamp for the corresponding input sci cam image.

-Next one can play a bag having the input topics expected by the robot.
 (See the note below on perhaps redirecting the nav cam topic if the localization node is necessary.)

-Additional configuration option for this tool can be specified in

-    $ISAAC_WS/src/isaac/config/dense_map/streaming_mapper.config

-which has the following fields:
+The ``streaming_mapper.config`` file has following fields:

   - mesh_file: Override the location of the mesh described earlier.
   - ekf_state_topic: The topic to listen to for robot pose information.